kakarot-dev/splashtail/data/docs/guide/templating-lua/2-plugins.md

 ### Types

-The following rust types are exposed in this module
+The following rust types are exposed to Lua:

 ```rust
 pub struct LuaPermissionResult {